Defining a security vulnerability

-Technical tools that detect and react to attacks can help keeping up with the ever expanding security landscape.
+Technical tools that detect and react to attacks can help keep up with the ever-expanding security landscape.
 Still, the examples above show that vulnerabilities can not be mitigated with only technical tools.
 They are not restricted to the actual computer system.
-Security training and increased awareness among personnel is also needed.
+Security training and increased awareness among personnel are also needed.

 Cyber security vulnerability sources